78ers: Members

-The 78ers included activists Garry Wotherspoon, Kate Rowe, Jacqueline Hyde, Peter Murphy, Julie McCrossin, Peter de Waal, Peter “Bon” Bonsall-Boone, Robyn Plaister, Robyn Kennedy, Ron Austin, Diane Minnis, Lance Day, Lance Gowland and many others.
+The 78ers included activists Garry Wotherspoon, Kate Rowe, Jacqueline Hyde, Peter Murphy, Julie McCrossin, Peter de Waal, Peter “Bon” Bonsall-Boone, Robyn Plaister, Robyn Kennedy, Ron Austin, Diane Minnis, Lance Day, Lance Gowland, Bobby Goldsmith, and many others.

 Legacy

 On 25 February 2016 the New South Wales State Parliament made a formal bipartisan apology to the 78ers when Bruce Notley Smith, the member for Coogee, moved the motion of apology in the NSW Legislative Assembly.

 On 24 February 2016 The Sydney Morning Herald published an apology to the 78ers, Darren Goodsir, editor-in-chief said "In 1978, The Sydney Morning Herald reported the names, addresses and professions of people arrested during public protests to advance gay rights.
 The paper at the time was following the custom and practice of the day.
 We acknowledge and apologise for the hurt and suffering that reporting caused.
 It would never happen today."

 On 9 August 2018 NSW Police Commissioner Michael Fuller gave an official apology on behalf of the Police Force for the actions of police during the events of 1978.